-The Mack Performing Arts Collective hosted their 7th annual “MPAC Funny Business” comedy workshop at the University of Houston’s Alumni Center.
+The Mack Performing Arts Collective hosted their 7th annual “MPAC Funny Business” comedy workshop at The University of Houston Alumni Center.
 The workshop was designed to help new and aspiring artists make their break into the comedy business.
-Emmy award-winning producer Rushion McDonald, Joke Joint club owner, Ken Reed, and moderator and comedian, Kristin Lindner shared their industry insights to an audience of comics, writers, business owners, and producers.
+Emmy award-winning producer Rushion McDonald, Joke Joint club owner, Ken Reed, and moderator, and comedian, Kristin Lindner shared their industry insights to an audience of comics, writers, business owners, and producers.

 McDonald covered a range of topics and emphasized the importance of being consistent and putting in the work in order to achieve success in the industry.